tomodwyer/clare/README.md

 ## Deploying

+Deployed to Cloudflare Pages after pushing/merging to main branch on GitHub.

-Deployed to Cloudflare Pages, accessible at https://clare.pages.dev/.
+The site is accessible at https://clare.pages.dev/.